1. Drum up: to obtain something by attracting people's attention to one's need or cause.

 7. Zero In On: to focus closely on it.

 E. g.
-We’ve tried a lot of strategies, but we need to zero in on what’s actually working.
+We’ve tried lot of strategies, but we need to zero in on what’s actually working.

 Doubts on this article